Skip to Main Content

 It may be hard to believe, but research shows that more than 1 in 10 women are dealing with bowel incontinence.
 But just because it's common doesn’t make it normal or "okay."
 Living with chronic bowel incontinence can lower your quality of life and produce symptoms that can contribute to depression and anxiety.
 On the upside, bowel incontinence is both manageable and treatable for most people.

-What are symptoms and causes of bowel incontinence?
+What are the symptoms and causes of bowel leaks?

 While it seems like constipation should be completely unrelated to bowel incontinence, it's actually one of the leading causes.
 With constipation, large, hard, dry stool can become difficult and even impossible to pass.
 Over time, this can cause the rectum to become less sensitive to the presence of stool.
 Liquid stool, on the other hand, has no problem slipping out, as it can sneak around impacted stool — oftentimes with the person having no awareness that it's even happening.
 Beyond constipation, there are many other reasons why someone may be experiencing bowel incontinence.

-If you’re experiencing bowel incontinence, you’ll likely be familiar with scenarios such as these:
+If you’re experiencing anal leakage, you're probably familiar with scenarios like these:

 • Bowel urgency: Knowing you need to poop, but as soon as the feeling comes on it’s an emergency